pixee/codemodder-specs/logging.md

 codemodder: java/1.2
 ```

-Notice there is very little context for the log message.
+Notice there is very little boilerplate for the log message.
 The log message doesn't show the timestamp, origin, thread, or any other contextual metadata.
 We believe CLI users would prefer a very simple, undecorated set of messages.

 ### `json` output